VukAmidzic/AST_abstract_syntax_tree/README.md

 ## About
-This is an attempt to make an AST abstract syntax tree in C that currently supports addition, subtraction, multiplication and division (comparison will be done in the future), and also makes an assembly code.
+This is a rework written in C++ that constructs AST tree and compiles it into assembly code.
+Basic arithmetic, comparison and logical operations supported, as well as assigning and printing operations.

+### Project goals
+ - [ ] (Fix some minor bugs regarding the assembly code
+ - [ ] (Implement if-else statement)

 ## Running the program
 First, type